-The M.Sc. in Corporate Strategy and People Management is offered on a full-time basis over 12 months.
-Candidates must successfully complete six obligatory courses, plus a Research Project
+The M.Sc. in Strategy, Innovation and People Management is offered on a full-time basis over 12 months.
+Candidates must successfully complete six obligatory courses, plus a Research Project.
+Candidates for the award of MSc in SIPM must pass all components of the programme.
+No compensation is permissible.

-Obligatory Subjects:
+Core Subjects: